serika-dev/Terms-Privacy/Privacy.md

 - To improve user services using data from the beta program (except for messages), but never for training or developing custom AI LLMs unless you have opted in to the AI training program.
 - To automatically collect and process error reports to maintain and improve the stability and security of our platform.

+- To operate Toka’s core features: create, publish, distribute, and display posts, replies, and reposts/quotes; populate feeds and recommendations; maintain social graphs, lists, and related discovery features.
+- To provide Toka engagement features: enable likes, bookmarks, and related analytics necessary to power user features and abuse prevention.
+- To enforce safety, security, and moderation on Toka: detect spam and abuse, apply content labels and filters you configure, and process reports.

 **4. Data Retention**

 We retain your personal information only as long as necessary to fulfill the purposes outlined in this Privacy Policy or to comply with legal requirements.
 Account data is retained while the account is active.
 Upon account deletion, we may retain certain information for a limited period for legal or regulatory purposes.
 All retained data will be securely stored and protected to ensure confidentiality.